Quality and Value at PreventionGenetics

 Since the founding of our laboratory in 2004, the leaders of PreventionGenetics have emphasized test quality.
 “Get the Tests Right” is our mantra.
 Over the years we have labored to earn a strong reputation throughout our industry for quality.

-These days, PreventionGenetics performs Proficiency Testing (PT) continuously throughout the year.
-We perform PT through exchange of specimens with other labs, by repeat testing of internal specimens, by utilization of specimens and data from the National Institute of Standards and Technology (NIST) Genome in a Bottle, and by participation in PT administered by the College of American Pathologists (CAP).
+PreventionGenetics performs Proficiency Testing (PT) continuously throughout the year.
+We perform PT through exchange of specimens with other labs, repeat testing of internal specimens, utilization of specimens and data from the National Institute of Standards and Technology (NIST) Genome in a Bottle, and participation in PT administered by the College of American Pathologists (CAP).

-Our PT record is exceptional.
-As an example, our CAP PT results from the last three years are shown in the bar plot.
-This plot was taken directly from the CAP web site; it was not constructed at PreventionGenetics.
-The blue bars are PreventionGenetics’ results.
+Our PT record is exceptional as evidenced by our CAP PT results from the last five years.
+This data is taken directly from the CAP web site.
+The blue bars are PreventionGenetics' results.
 The orange and silver bars are average results from other labs.
 PreventionGenetics significantly and consistently outperforms other labs.

 Special Features of our Testing

 We routinely incorporate many special features into our testing process to ensure quality.
 A few examples follow.
 Other labs offer some of these features, but none offers all of them.

 - Our genotyping panel is run on all specimens as a quality control measure to detect specimen mislabeling, specimen contamination, and to confirm family relationships.